rileywoods0/threads/testing/README.md

 7. Use **Threads: Browse Snapshots** to view older snapshots from history.
 8. Watch backend logs for `/session/start`, `/events`, `/session/end`, `/project/latest_snapshot` and check Supabase tables for new rows.
 9. Optional: run **Threads: Export Context Bundle (Markdown)** to generate `.threads/context-bundle.md` (great to paste into an AI assistant when you return later).
+10. Optional: run **Threads: Resume Where I Left Off** to reopen the exact files you touched last session.

 > Tip: run commands from the Command Palette, not the Debug Console, to avoid syntax errors.